Partitions of Poland: First Partition

 In February 1772, the agreement of partition was signed in Vienna.
 Early in August, Russian, Prussian and Austrian troops occupied the provinces agreed upon among themselves.
 However, fighting continued as Bar confederation troops and French volunteers refused to lay down their arms (most notably, in Tyniec, Częstochowa and Kraków).
-On August 5, 1772, the occupation manifesto was issued, to the dismay of the weak and exhausted Polish state; the partition treaty was ratified by its signatories on September 22, 1772.
+On 5 August 1772, the occupation manifesto was issued, to the dismay of the weak and exhausted Polish state; the partition treaty was ratified by its signatories on 22 September 1772.

 Frederick II of Prussia was elated with his success; Prussia took most of Royal Prussia (except Gdańsk) that stood between its possessions in Prussia and the Margraviate of Brandenburg, as well as Ermland (Warmia), northern areas of Greater Poland along the Noteć River (the Netze District), and parts of Kuyavia (but not the city of Toruń).

 Despite token criticism of the partition from Empress Maria Theresa, Austrian statesman Wenzel Anton, Prince of Kaunitz-Rietberg, was proud of wresting as large a share as he did, with the rich salt mines of Bochnia and Wieliczka.
 To Austria fell Zator and Oświęcim, part of Lesser Poland embracing parts of the counties of Kraków and Sandomir and the whole of Galicia, less the city of Kraków.

 Empress Catherine II of Russia was also satisfied despite the loss of Galicia to the Habsburg monarchy.
-By this "diplomatic document" Russia gained Polish Livonia, and lands in eastern Belarus embracing the counties of Vitebsk, Polotsk and Mstislavl.
+By this "diplomatic document", Russia received Polish territory east of the line formed roughly by the Dvina and Dnieper rivers, including Polish Livonia (Latgale) and parts of the eastern Grand Duchy of Lithuania (in what is now Belarus), including the cities of Vitebsk, Polotsk, and Mstislavl.